 Patients who are in the early stages of dementia can benefit from getting out in the community.
-Social hours, interest clubs, art classes, and continuing education opportunities are all examples of activities that can promote mental and emotional wellbeing in dementia patients.
-However, it may not be safe or practical for these individuals to participate in activities by themselves, and family members may not always be able to take them.
+Research has shown that social engagement can slow the rate of cognitive decline and improve quality of life.
+There are many ways that your loved one may get out into the community.
+Social hours, interest clubs, art classes, and continuing education opportunities are all examples of activities that can promote mental and emotional well-being in dementia patients.
+However, it may not be safe or practical for these individuals to participate in activities by themselves.
+Furthermore, family members may not always be able to take them.
 The trained caregivers of Placita In Home Care always look forward to providing respectful and loving companionship to seniors with dementia.
 Our caregivers can help individuals participate in community activities, which may help mitigate the effects of cognitive decline.
 Each caregiver at our agency is guaranteed to have:

 - A current, valid driver’s license